-This review integrated ethics and equity considerations arising in DTAC,7 augmented with key ethics of Al tools and frameworks.^{14,16-18} CDA-AMC noted that the ethical considerations for digital health technologies were found in DTAC's data protection domain, which relates to data privacy, management, and ownership concepts.
+This review integrated ethics and equity considerations arising in DTAC,7 augmented with key Ethics of AI tools and frameworks.^{14,16-} 18 CDA-AMC noted that the ethical considerations for digital health technologies were found in the DTAC's data protection domain, which relates to data privacy, management, and ownership concepts.
 CDA-AMC described the equity considerations for digital health technologies were found under DTAC's usability and accessibility domain, which primarily relates to the involvement of relevant users in technology design, and whether their needs are incorporated into elements of technology design.
-CDA-AMC leveraged WHO's Ethics and Governance of Artificial Intelligence for Health guidance that speaks to the fundamental ethical principles for AI use for health.14 This guidance aligns with certain DTAC criteria,7 but offers more specific considerations for ethical considerations inherent in AI technologies.14
+CDA-AMC leveraged the World Health Organization's Ethics and Governance of AI for Health guidance that speaks to the fundamental ethical principles for AI use for health.14 This guidance aligns with certain DTAC criteria,7 but offers more specific considerations for ethical considerations inherent in AI technologies.14